 (61) |

-which can be interpreted as the sum of orthogonal distances from the data points to the curve
+which can be interpreted as the sum of orthogonal distances from the data points

 .